valantic/eslint-config-valantic/README.md

 The configs for this linters can be found in the `/other-linters` folder

+## Version

+Our config is currently optimized for ESLint v2.13.1.
+To check for updates, see [http://eslint.org/blog/](http://eslint.org/blog/)

 ## Install

 Use npm to install the ESlint config to your project.